vaubarth/ds2025/web/docs/principles/technical_values.md

 Tools hide complexity behind abstractions but are transparent when needed.
 Users should not need to use the underlying systems like Kubernetes directly.
 We provide abstractions that work in 90% of cases.
-We are aware however that abstractions are never perfect and therefore provide escape hatches to directly use the abstracted systems.
+We are aware, however, that abstractions are never perfect and therefore provide escape hatches to directly use the abstracted systems.